dhenkel92/kubectl-debug-pdb/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell cover       Shows which PDBs are covering the given workload. create help        Help about any command pods        List pods
+  completion  Generate the autocompletion script for the specified shell cover       Shows which PDBs are a workload. create      Create a new PDB for a given workload. help        Help about any command pods        List pods covered by a given PDB

 Flags:
       --as string                      Username to impersonate for the operation.
 User could be a regular user or a service account in a namespace.